-Figure 6 RMSE and BIAS values for ECMWF total cloudiness forecasts for Hungary.
-There is a cloudiness underestimation at all ranges (around -5 and -10%).
-The RMSE values are strongly increasing along the forecast ranges.
+Figure 4 RMSE and BIAS values for ECMWF total cloudiness forecasts for Hungary.
+There is a cloudiness underestimation at all ranges (around -5 and -10 percent).

 Daily accumulated amount of precipitation:

 Verification software was migrated to another platform, so this kind of information has not yet been available for 2010